Pickleback

 Created in 2006 at Brooklyn's Bushwick Country Club after the neighbouring business, McClure's Pickles, stored some of their pickles in the bar's basement.

-Apparently this inspired bartender, Reggie Cunningham, to serve Old Crow Bourbon with a shot of McClure's spicy pickle brine.
-The Ruotolo brother took the drink to their Whiskey Town in New York's East Village with Irish whiskey replacing bourbon.
+Apparently, this inspired bartender, Reggie Cunningham, to serve Old Crow Bourbon with a shot of McClure's spicy pickle brine.
+The Ruotolo brothers, who owned the Manhattan bar Whiskey Town in Manhattan's East Village, discovered the drink and began serving it there, but with Irish whiskey replacing bourbon.

 Nutrition: